 An unprecedented challenge that demands true teamwork

 The planning and building of the ELT is a massive undertaking and one that requires close cooperation between hundreds of technical experts based all over the world.
 Simply travelling to the ELT site in the middle of Chile’s Atacama Desert is a logistical challenge, so processing and transporting the massive mirrors and components has pushed SCHOTT and its partners to new levels of dedication and innovation.

-Glass made by
+Mirror substrate made by

 CESA (Spain) VDL (Netherlands)

 Support cells for M2 and M3 mirrors